XavierGeerinck/ugent-algoritmen-1/16_quick_sort.md

 Count everything together:
 $$T(n) = c(n + (n - 1) + ... + 3 + 2) + nT(1)$$

-This results into our performance becoming $$O(n^2)$$ which is just as bad as insertion sort.
+This results into our performance becoming $O(n^2)$ which is just as bad as insertion sort.
 We can evade this problem if our pivot has been placed correctly.

 ## 1.6.4.
 Implementation
-QuickSort has 2 main steps, the partition step and the recursion step.
+Quick Sort has 2 main steps, the partition step and the recursion step.

 In the partition step we will put every element smaller than the pivot at the left, and every element larger than the pivot at the right.

-Then we will recursively call our QuickSort method till we got a sorted array.
+Then we will recursively call our Quick Sort method till we got a sorted array.

 ### 1.6.4.1 C++ Code